London Buses route 120

 London Buses route 120 is a Transport for London contracted bus route in London, England.
-Running between Northolt and Hounslow bus station, it is operated by Metroline.
+Running between Northolt station and Hounslow bus station, it is operated by Metroline.

 In 1994, it became the first bus route in the United Kingdom to solely use low floor, accessible buses.

 History

 Route 120 commenced operating on 27 January 1926.
 The route initially ran from the Victory, The Green, Southall to the Hussar, Staines Road, Hounslow Heath, via King Street, Norwood Road, Heston Road, Lampton Road, Staines Road, Tivoli Road and Gloucester Road to a stand in Barrack Road, returning directly to Staines Road.
 On Saturday afternoons and evenings and all day on Sundays it was extended from Hounslow Heath to the Red Lion, Feltham via Staines Road, Hounslow Road, and High Street, Feltham.
 It was operated by two single-deck K-type buses (three on Saturday pm) based at Hounslow garage.
 The practice until 1934 was to use suffixes to the route number for different termini: Southall to Feltham was 120, Southall to Hounslow Heath was 120A.

 On 12 October 1938, route 120 was reinstated between Southall and Hounslow Heath on Monday to Saturday.
 Route 105 continued to provide the Sunday service to Hounslow Heath until 15 October 1939, after which it was replaced by route 120, running between Cambridge Road, Southall and Hounslow Heath.
 The evening service between Southall and Hayes was withdrawn on 6 December 1939, but was reinstated on 15 May 1940.
 On 29 June 1941 the route was extended to Hayes on Sundays, but withdrawn again over this section on 1 November 1942.

 On Saturday mornings the service was like midday Mon-Friday until around noon when it was increased to every five minutes to and from Hounslow Heath, every 30 minutes to Hayes, and every ten minutes to Greenford.
 On Saturday afternoons 18 buses (8 on 120 and 10 on 120A) provided 16 buses an hour between Hounslow Heath and Southall, with alternate journeys projected to Greenford and two an hour going to Hayes.
 On Sunday mornings buses ran every ten minutes between Hounslow Heath and Southall, with alternate journeys going on to Greenford.
 In the afternoon there was a 5-minute service from Hounslow Heath, and a 15-minute one to Greenford.
 In the evening there was a 6-minute headway on the trunk section, and 4 buses an hour to Greenford, at alternately 12 and 18 minute headways.
 The Sunday allocation was 12 buses, all on 120A.
 The running time between Hounslow Heath and Southall was 23 minutes, between Southall and Hayes it was 16 minutes, and between Southall and Greenford it was 9 minutes.